JimSeker/AudioVideo/README.md

 <b>VideoCapture2</b> shows how to record video using the media recorder (and older camera APIs) and plays it back.
 Doesn't work well on API 21+ video maybe upside down. (no permission checking for API23+ either)

-<b>VideoCapture3</b> shows how to record video several videos in a row.  works ok on API 21, but 23+ video is upsidedown  (no permission checking for API23+ either)

-<b>VideoCapture4</b> shows how to record video using camera2. it works ok on API 21 on allows you to record only one video.
-For marshmallow (API 23+) you can record several video in a row (with different names).
+<b>VideoCapture3</b> shows how to record video with either Camera or Camera2 (API21+).
+Note that using Camera in 21+ causes odd results like the video maybe upside down.

 <b>VideoPlayA</b> shows and to play a video with a video view.

 <b>YouTubeDemo</b> Shows how to use the youtube API and key.
 This demo is still a work in progress.

+<b>legacy/</b> are now abandoned examples and are no longer updated.

 These are example code for University of Wyoming, Cosc 4730 Mobile Programming course.
 All examples are for Android.